 I’m excited to announce that I’ve created yet another design to add to the drawstring backpack collection!
 I really loved making these last year.
-Do you remember them?
-Last year I came out with the Pumpkin Bag (actually more like a Jack-O-Lantern), Jack Skellington, a 3-Eyed Purple Monster, and we can’t forget Frankenstein!
-I couldn’t tell you which one I love most because I’m obsessed with each of them!
+So far we have the Pumpkin Bag (actually more like a Jack-O-Lantern), Jack Skellington, a 3-Eyed Purple Monster, and we can’t forget Frankenstein!

 My Inspiration

-A few weeks ago I took to my instagram account and asked you for ideas on a girly-er version of these trick or treat bags.
+A few weeks ago I took to Instagram and asked you for ideas on a girly-er version of these trick or treat bags.
 I ended up receiving an overwhelming response of ideas!
 I didn’t expect it, but loved hearing all of the excitement.
 Some of the ideas were a black cat, unicorn, zombie princess, Unikitty, and tons more.
 I wish I could create them all, especially the zombie princess!

 I started off designing a princess bag because I thought that was a typical girly thing to do.
 However, about half way through I just wasn’t feeling it at all.
 I didn’t like the colors or the yarn and it wasn’t following the Halloween theme I’ve had going on.
 Sooo I frogged it and went back through the list of ideas.

 That’s when I saw the idea for a Witch and thought it was the perfect suggestion.
 A girl who is also one of the most famous Halloween icons?
 How did I not think of it before?!
-Plus, I knew I could be a little more creative with her and boy was I!
+Plus, I knew I could be a little more creative with her and boy, was I!

 All of the girls are going to love her and her bright orange locks!
 Are you ready to get started?